bpourian/bank-tech-test/README.md

 # Bank tech test
-This application can be accessed via a REPL.
+This repo was created to represent a tech test.
+This application is mimicking a simple bank transaction of debit, credit and show balance.
+Each transaction is also timestamped uniquely.

-## Specification
+I approached this task by diagramming and thinking about the number of classes that I needed.
+Initially I wanted to separate out the action of debiting and crediting the account into their own individual classes.

 ### Requirements
-* interact with your code via a REPL
+* Interact with a REPL
 * Deposits, withdrawal
 * Account statement (date, amount, balance) printing
 * Data can be kept in memory (no db)